Eternal shares surge 10%, deliver CEO & founder Deepinder Goyal Rs 1,000 crore in 2 mins! - BusinessToday

-Shares of Eternal Ltd shares hit their upper circuit limit of 10 per cent in Tuesday's trade, making CEO and founder Deepinder Goyal richer by Rs 1,000 crore within two minutes.
+Shares of Eternal Ltd (Zomato) hit their upper circuit limit of 10 per cent in Tuesday's trade, making CEO and founder Deepinder Goyal richer by Rs 1,000 crore within two minutes.
 Eternal shares were locked at Rs 298.30 on BSE and commanded a market capitalisation of Rs 2,87,869.96 crore.
 Goyal owned 3.83 per cent stake in Eternal at the end of June quarter.
 The notional value of his stake in Eternal jumped Rs 1,001 crore to Rs 11,025. crore from Rs 10,024 crore on Monday.
 Eternal shares had climbed 5.64 per cent in the previous session as well on Q1 surprise.

 JM Financial said Eternal once again surprised it positively in Q1 on the Blinkit front.